No other city plays such a pivotal role in the Civil Rights movement as Montgomery, Alabama.

 Indeed, as visitors learn, an informal network of 19 station wagons were used to form car pools providing transportation to work.

-While you can’t visit her home, it’s worth driving by the Cleveland Court apartments, where Parks lived, which is marked with an historic marker.
+While you can’t now visit Park’s home, it’s worth driving by the Cleveland Court apartments, where she lived, which is marked with an historic marker.

 You can hear a rare recording of his speech.
 Listen to the thundering applauds at the 4:30 mark when he says: “There comes a time when people get tired of being trampled over by the iron feet of oppression.”